Mazda 2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mazda 2 are $942 a year for full coverage insurance.
-Comprehensive insurance costs approximately $140 each year, collision costs $170, and liability is $474.
-Liability-only coverage costs around $522 a year, with high-risk coverage costing $2,026 or more.
-Teenage drivers cost the most to insure at $3,866 a year or more.
+The average insurance rates for a Mazda 2 are $918 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $132 a year, collision insurance costs $154, and liability coverage is $474.
+Liability-only insurance costs around $522 a year, and high-risk driver insurance costs $1,974 or more.
+Teenage drivers cost the most to insure at up to $3,792 a year.

-Prices include $500 policy deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 states and 2 models.
+These estimates include $500 policy deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 states and 2 trim levels.

 Price Range Variability

-For the normal driver, Mazda 2 insurance rates go from as low as $522 for basic liability insurance to a high rate of $2,026 for coverage for higher-risk drivers.
+For a 40-year-old driver, Mazda 2 insurance rates range from as low as $522 for basic liability insurance to a high of $1,974 for a high-risk driver policy.

 Urban vs. Rural Price Range

-Choosing to live in a large city can make a big difference on the price of auto insurance.
-Rural locations are shown to have a lower frequency of physical damage claims than densely populated cities.
+Choosing to live in a large city has a large influence on the price of insurance.
+More rural locations are shown to have a lower frequency of physical damage claims than densely populated cities.
+The diagram below illustrates how your location can change insurance prices.

-The examples above illustrate why all drivers should compare rates quotes using their specific location and risk profile, instead of making a decision based on average rates.
+The examples above illustrate why it is important to compare rates quotes for a targeted area and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.